habanerohq/ruby-style-guide/README.md

   ```

 * <a name="indent-conditional-assignment"></a>
-  When assigning the result of a conditional expression to a variable,
+  When assigning the result of a conditional expression to a variable, use simple indentation.
-  do not try to lay out the code to make it "easier to read".
-Here, spending time
-  on making the code "look good" is a sign that you have a design problem.

-  Using this idiom suggests you are writing a procedural script rather than
-  thinking of your problem functionally, so be wary of code that does this.
-The conditional
-  should be extracted as its own method.
 <sup>[[link](#indent-conditional-assignment)]</sup>

   ```Ruby